This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.0.0!

 Set up search with StreamX and AEM

-In this tutorial we will set up StreamX search with AEM used for datasource.
+In this tutorial we will set up StreamX search with AEM used for data source.
 We will use the We.Retail sample application and content which comes pre-installed with non-production AEM author installations.

 Prerequisites